-- Two holes in the extreme outer edge of the colored portion of the eye (peripheral iridotomies) must be performed 90° apart using a laser at between 2 to 3 weeks before implantation of the Visian ICL. - The long-term effects of the Visian ICL on the thin, single layer of cells on the surface of the cornea closest to the inside of your eye, that keep the cornea clear (corneal endothelium) are not known.
-In the FDA clinical study with the Visian ICL, some patients had 30% or greater loss of corneal endothelial cells.
+- Two holes in the extreme outer edge of the colored portion of the eye (peripheral iridotomies) must be performed 90° apart using a laser at between 2 to 3 weeks before implantation of the Visian Toric ICL. - The long-term effects of the Visian Toric ICL on the thin, single layer of cells on the surface of the cornea closest to the inside of your eye, that keep the cornea clear (corneal endothelium) are not known.
+In the FDA clinical study with the Visian ICL for Myopia (for nearsightedness), some patients had 30% or greater loss of corneal endothelial cells.
 You should be aware that a greater than normal build-up of fluid or swelling of the cornea (corneal edema) can happen.
-The corneal edema may even require that your cornea be removed and replaced (corneal
+The corneal edema may even require that your cornea be removed and replaced (corneal transplantation).
+You should see your doctor regularly for an exam to

-- transplantation).
-You should see your doctor regularly for an exam to check your endothelium as long as you have the Visian ICL in your eye(s).
-This will help your doctor monitor the long-term health of your cornea. - After Visian ICL surgery, patients have increased risk of developing cloudiness of the natural lens (cataract), including risk of a cataract that may need surgery.
-The risk of cataract continues to rise with each year that the Visian ICL is in the eye.
+- check your endothelium as long as you have the Visian Toric ICL in your eye(s).
+This will help your doctor monitor the long-term health of your cornea. - After Visian Toric ICL surgery, patients have increased risk of developing cloudiness of the natural lens (cataract), including risk of a cataract that may need surgery.
+The risk of cataract continues to rise with each year that the Visian Toric ICL is in the eye.
 Because of this, you should see your doctor regularly for an eye exam to check you for cataracts.
 The long term risk of a cataract and additional surgery may be higher in older patients and those with higher degrees of nearsightedness (myopia).
-The long-term risk of a cataract beyond 7 years is unknown. - The potential of the Visian ICL to raise the pressure inside your eye (intraocular pressure) and the long-term risks of the following are unknown: - damage to the optic nerve caused by increased pressure (glaucoma), - scar tissue at the outer edges of the front chamber of the eye (peripheral anterior synechiae), and - abnormal release of pigment particles from cells in the eye that could block the drainage of fluid from the inside to the outside of the eye (pigment dispersion).
+The long-term risk of a cataract beyond 7 years is unknown. - When the Visian Toric ICL is placed in the eye, there is an increased risk of an early increase in pressure inside your eye (intraocular pressure or IOP).
+This is usually caused by blockage of fluid flow in the eye that requires treatment with a second surgery.
+The long-term risks of the following types of complications are not well established: - damage to the optic nerve caused by increased pressure (glaucoma), - scar tissue at the outer edges of the front chamber of the eye (peripheral anterior synechiae), and - abnormal release of pigment particles from cells in the eye that could block the drainage of fluid from the inside to the outside of the eye (pigment dispersion). - There is a part of the eye that fluid flows through when draining from the inside of the eye.
+After Visian TICL surgery, this drainage area may get more narrow and should be monitored by your doctor.
+It is important that you return to the doctor after surgery, according to the schedule that he provides. - Patients may develop glare and halos after Visian Toric ICL and patients with glare and halos prior to surgery may have more severe symptoms after surgery.
+If your pupil in medium light conditions is larger than the optic of the Visian Toric ICL, you may experience glare or halos after surgery.
+Discuss with your surgeon whether the size of your pupil might affect the quality of vision achieved with Visian Toric ICL.
+See Diagrams 5, 6, and 7 for examples of the appearance of glare, starburst, and halos.